A Bayesian constitutive model selection framework for biaxial mechanical testing of planar soft tissues: application to porcine aortic valves: Results

 Since the MN model clearly outperforms other models based on the proposed Bayesian framework, we analyze its properties further.
 Using the Monte Carlo integration, for MN model, the expected values of its parameters (Eq.~\ref{eq:exp-params}) were calculated to be $\mu=11.26$ kPa, $k_1=305.66$ kPa, $k_2=1.74$, and $k_3=299.73$.
 For comparison, the MAP estimates of its parameters (Eq.~\ref{MAP-def}) were found to be $\mu=13.74$ kPa, $k_1=253.77$ kPa, $k_2=1.1$, and $k_3=335.72$.
 When compared with the parameter values using classical fit (Table~\ref{fit-params}), a large difference is noticed.
 This is due to a fundamental difference in the two approaches.
 While, the classical fit tries to match the model response to the mean response, the presented approach prefers to match the \emph{shape} (i.e. principal modes of variation from the mean) of stress-stretch curves from a model to those observed in the experiments.

 The resulting stress-stretch curves and their variations were computed for the MN model and are shown in Fig.~\ref{posterior-plot}.
 While the MN model captures the cross-fiber response well, its response along the fibers deviates from the data, especially for low $\phi$.
 This issue is also present in all other models considered (results not shown for brevity), and it is related to the complex coupling of fiber and matrix.
-The difficulty in selecting a model by simply looking at the final fits highlights the need for a systematic framework that allows an objective and easy-to-interpret comparison of models.
+This mismatch between the data and the considered models indicates that none of the considered models are perfectly suited for aortic valve tissues and signifies the need for continued developments in the field of constitutive modeling.
+The difficulty in selecting a model in the absence of a clear, perfect fit highlights the need for a systematic framework that allows an objective and easy-to-interpret comparison of models.
 Lastly, the posterior distributions of the MN model parameters are shown in Fig.~\ref{posterior-plot2}, which could be used for population-based studies in the future.